Saturday, 18 January 2025

 965 IF R2=LR THEN R2=R3

 It seemed that the bounty of the special treasure of room 21 was meant to lure the adventurer down each line.
 As you travel down a line, if you fail to get the single treasure in each room it disappears not to be seen when you return back along the line.
 This was a normal function of the existing movement routine.
-It seemed to be an incentive for making regular returns to the Room 0 to cache treasure, and then make new forays to reach the (randomly) large treasure at then end.
-In the existing rooms routine, you would then be sent to a random location if you managed to escape via the single exit at top of room 21.
+It seemed to be an incentive for making periodic returns to the Room 0 to cache treasure, and then make new forays to reach the (randomly) large treasure at then end.
+In the existing rooms routine, you would then be sent to a random location after leaving the treasure chamber via its single exit at top of the screen.
 Once again this seemed geographically confusing.
-It seemed to me that the R3 value might have been added to each room so that for the last 4 rooms before the treasure room an extra coordinate could be stored to allow the player to return to that specific line after leaving its treasure room.
+It seemed to me that the R3 value might have been added to each room so that for the last 4 rooms before the treasure room an extra coordinate could be stored to allow the player to return to a specific line after leaving its treasure room.
 So I changed the data to allow the program to do that instead.

-Now, you can play for the max score possible by carefully exploring each line.
-If you get the single treasure from each of the total of 20 rooms (5 per line) and whatever treasure you can get from returning to the treasure rooms as many times as possible, while making arduous return journeys through the cleared rooms along the line.
+Now, you can play for a max score by carefully exploring each line.
+This would involve getting all the single treasure from each of the total of 20 normal rooms (5 per line) and whatever treasure you can get returning to the treasure rooms as many times as possible, while making return journeys back through the cleared lines.
+To maintain a random element to game movement I have added randomly appearing "magical white portals", which if you hit them, will transport you to a random room in the dungeon complex.
+You can simply avoid these if you wish, or duck into them if you find yourself trapped by the monsters.

 New Map Playthrough

-Because the MC-10 is so much faster than the ZX-81 I also had to change another feature of the navigation in the game.
-In the original, the monsters tracked slowly and you had to use the ZX-81's awkward 4567 keys for movement.
-But because things were so slow the walls kill you instantly if you carelessly run into them.
+Because the MC-10 is so much faster than the ZX-81 I also had to change another feature.
+In the original, the monsters tracked slowly that the programmer made the walls kill you instantly if you carelessly stumbled into them.
 But this game dynamic was impossible to deal with on the speedier MC-10 version.
-So I just changed the walls to be solid barriers.
+So I changed the walls to be solid barriers.
 Also, the monsters normally would just transit right through interior walls.
-But since they move so much faster, I made it that they couldn't move though the solid block characters of those walls.
-However, they can still transit through the partial block characters of the "craggy" bits of the walls.
-This means you must navigate in ways that take into account the possibilities of the monsters being blocked, while trying to recognize and discount those parts of walls that will not hold them.
+But since they move so much faster now, I made it that they couldn't move though the solid block characters of those walls.
+However, they can still transit through the partial block characters of the "craggy" bits of the interior walls.
+This means you must navigate in ways that take into account the possibilities of monsters being blocked, while trying to recognize and account for those parts of walls that will not block them.
 But even with these changes, I found the monsters were too quick, so I added a level system at the beginning of the game that decreases their speed for the lower levels.

-I'm not sure if I have destroyed some unique vision of the original programmer in terms of the "map" and game play, or whether I have fixed some annoying coding knot in the mapping that they simply couldn't fix.
-They might have got the game to the point where it kind of worked, and allowed enough of "a maze" for adventuring, and then simply have called it a day.
-Back in the day, especially on a dangerously unreliable machine like the ZX-81 (long cassette loading, ram pack wobble) and with its horrible keyboard and awkward editing features, I imagine that the programmer might have felt more fixing simply wasn't worth the trouble or risk.
+I'm not sure if I have destroyed some unique vision of the original programmer in terms of the "map" and game play, or whether I have fixed an annoying coding knot in the mapping routine that they simply couldn't fix.
+They might have got the game to the point where it provided enough of a navigable "maze" for adventuring to occur, and then simply called it a day.
+Back in the day, especially on a dangerously unreliable machine like the ZX-81 (long cassette loading, ram pack wobble) and its horrible keyboard and awkward editing features, I can imagine the programmer might have felt more bug chasing simply wasn't worth the trouble or risk.

-But it is a neat little CRPG, which I hope my tweaks have helped to nudge more towards its original intriguing vision.
-There were a couple of Youtube walkthrough videos that showed that others had also been intrigued by the unique aesthetic of its dungeon map.
-However, neither of those walkthoughs went very far.
-For example, the following player didn't seem to notice that there is an ability to fire arrows to kill monsters and didn't stick at the game long enough to make it to a treasure room.
+But it is a neat little CRPG, which I hope my tweaks have helped nudge more towards an original vision.
+There were a couple of Youtube walkthrough videos that showed that others had also been intrigued by its unique dungeon aesthetic.
+However, neither of those playthoughs went very far.
+For example, neither player seemed to have discovered that there was an ability to fire arrows to kill monsters and neither stuck with the game long enough to make it to a treasure room and its perilous "trap."

 My final edits involved adding to the instruction screen to give a description of the keys used for movement and firing.
-I also changed the movement keys to the more standard WASD pattern that modern players are used to and added a high score readout.
+I also changed the movement keys to the more familiar (to modern game players) WASD pattern and added some sounds, "blood spatter" and a high score readout.
 I hope these changes will encourage people to try out this unique type-in game.
-I'd also like to say "classic game," but there is no date mentioned on archive sites, so it is possible it is not from the early 1980s.
-However, from the limitations that seem to have been at work in discouraging bug chasing in the code, I strongly suspect that it is.
+I'd also like to say "classic game," but there is no date mentioned on archive sites, so it might not be from the early 1980s.
+However, from the limited bug chasing that seems to have been done on the source code that I found, I suspect that it is.
 If anyone knows anything about its programmer or timing, please let me know.

 New Instructions